telerik/xaml-docs/controls/radrichtextbox/overview.md

 * __Table support__
 	The control allows you to display and create tables.
 This feature includes also support for nested tables, merging cells, setting different __RowSpan__ and __ColumnSpan__, tables with auto width, header row repeating on new pages, and more.
 For more information, see the [Table]({%slug radrichtextbox-features-document-elements-tables%}) article.

+* __Section Columns__
+	You can arrange the text into columns with equal or different width and set a separator between them.
+Find more information on how to use this feature in the [Section Columns UI]({%slug radrichtextbox-ui-for-applying-rich-text-formatting-section-columns%}) and [Section Columns API]({%slug radrichtextbox-features-section-columns%}) articles.

 * __Context menu__
 	A standard context menu is provided out of the box, but it can be easily customized or replaced with a user-defined menu.
 For more information, see the [Context Menu]({%slug radrichtextbox-features-context-menu%}) article.